 I’ve found that the easiest trick to include place into a composition is through a good foreground.
 If you don’t know what a foreground is, it’s usually a feature at the base of the photograph that draws the viewer into the image (usually shot with a wide-angle lens, but not always).

 I had a field day with foregrounds in Amsterdam because it was so easy to get down low to the canals and create interesting compositions.
 First, there were obviously plenty of bikes to use as foregrounds.

 Another example is this shot from Paris.
-While there, I could easily walk right up to the Eiffel Tower, the most iconic landmark, and snap a photo (which I did).
+While visiting the city of love, I could easily walk right up to the Eiffel Tower, the most iconic landmark, and snap a photo (which I did).
 However, I stayed there over an hour as the sun was setting to find an interesting element to add to the photo.
 It turns out that Paris has quite a few merry-go-rounds near some of its iconic locations.
 I found one to use that became my foreground and set the Eiffel Tower as more of a background element.
 This composition creates a very interesting balance between something that’s common in Paris with an iconic location.

-Spending an entire day in Grand Place, I was able to shoot some of the most iconic buildings from multiple different angles.
+Spending an entire day at the Grand Place, I was able to shoot some of the most iconic buildings from multiple different angles.
 First, I found a very intricate doorway to tuck back into.
 I used the doors as leading lines, and then positioned the subject in the center of the doorway.

 You can also use natural elements as windows.
-For example, in Geneva, Switzerland I photographed this lighthouse through the natural window of grasses.
+For example, in Geneva, Switzerland I photographed this lighthouse through the natural window of the grass.
 I could have very easily shot this lighthouse with my 70-200 lens and it would have been fine.
-However, backing up and finding a more interesting natural window allowed me to frame this lighthouse with way more detail of place.
+However, backing up and finding a more interesting natural window allowed me to frame this lighthouse with way more detail and place.
 The goal here is to make your viewer feel like they’re standing in the same location seeing exactly what you see.